gjrich/buzzline-04-gjrich/README.md

 ---

 ## Step 3.
-Start a Basic (File-based, not Kafka) Streaming Application
+Start the Streaming Application

-This will take two terminals:
+This will take two additional terminals:

 1. One to run the producer which writes to a file in the data folder.
 2. Another to run the consumer which reads from the dynamically updated file.

+For this example, we start with the consumer as it purges the JSON file and by starting it, we ensure we miss none of th emessages written by the producer.

 ### Consumer Terminal